 5. Try peer-to-peer lending (P2P Lending)

-P2P lending marketplaces, like Lending Club, connect people with money with people who need money, so the former group can lend money to the latter, just as a traditional bank or lending institution would.
+P2P lending marketplaces connect people with money with people who need money, so the former group can lend money to the latter, just as a traditional bank or lending institution would.

 For example, say your friend, James, needs $10.
 You loan him $10, and he pays you back $11—that’s a 10 percent return on your investment (ROI).

-If you have the capital, and you don’t want to put in the grueling startup hours to get an Internet business off the ground, then consider buying an already profitable one.
+If you have the capital, and you don’t want to put in the grueling startup hours to get an internet business off the ground, then consider buying one that’s already profitable.

 5 Passive Income Ideas That Require Time